m4rs-mt/ILGPU/README.md

 # License information

-ILGPU.Lightning is licensed under the University of Illinois/NCSA Open Source License.
+ILGPU.Algorithms is licensed under the University of Illinois/NCSA Open Source License.
 Detailed license information can be found in LICENSE.txt.

 Copyright (c) 2019 ILGPU Algorithms Project.
 All rights reserved.